shwina/still-magic/_en/style.md

 jenny {'lang': 'R', 'country': 'CA'}
 ```

+## How Can I Pass an Unknown Number of Parameters? {#s:style-starargs}

+FIXME: unpacking lists and dictionaries in calls

 ## How and Why Can I Make It Easy to Chain Function Calls Together? {#s:style-chain}

 FIXME: method chaining